palyafari/drlnd-collaboration-and-cooperation/Report.md

 ## Trained Model
-The trained actor model is in [this file](./results/ddpg_actor.pth).
-The trained critic model is in [this file](./results/ddpg_critic.pth).
+The DDPG model (trained for 969 episodes) can be found here: [actor](./results/ddpg_actor_969.pth), [critic](./results/ddpg_critic_969.pth).

+The DDPG model (trained for 969 episodes) can be found here: [actor](./results/ddpg_actor_1250.pth), [critic](./results/ddpg_critic_1250.pth).

+The MADDPG model (trained for 1938 episodes) can be found here: [actor](./results/maddpg_actor_1938.pth), [critic](./results/maddpg_critic_1938.pth).

 # Ideas for Future Work

 **Experiment with different network structure**: The current network structure is just an example.
 I experimented with a few other ones, and selected the one that worked "the best" but further experiments could definitely lead to better performing structures.

-**Explore the models parameter space**: in this project I focused on the implementation and first comparison of the algorithms presented int he course.
+**Explore the models parameter space**: in this project I focused on the implementation and first comparison of the algorithms presented int the course.
 I used the same hyperparameters for all agents and there is no garantee that those parameters are optimal.
 Therefore a systematic evaluation of the hyperparameters would be a good start, e.q. using grid search.

 **Try parameter space noise** instead of the noise on the action, check [example](https://github.com/jvmncs/ParamNoise).